alexandershov/IdeaProjects/tools/bazel/bazel.md

 Cache can be local or remote.
 Local cache is, ahem, local and lives on a local host machine.
 Remote cache is, ahem, remote, essentially it's cache on some remote host.

+There's also in-memory cache.
+When you do `bazel <command>` it actually starts or uses already started bazel server.
+It's written in Java and stores build-graph in memory.

+You can shutdown bazel server with `bazel shutdown`.
+On the next CLI invocation bazel server will be started again.